asynchrony-ringo/spark-botkit-salesforce/README.md

 ## Getting Started

+#### Create a Development Salesforce User to Authenticate Your Bot
+ 1. Login to your Salesforce instance.
+ 2. [Follow these instructions](https://help.salesforce.com/articleView?id=adding_new_users.htm&type=0) on creating a new User in Salesforce

 #### Create the Bot

  - [Create a bot in the Spark for Developers site](https://developer.ciscospark.com/add-bot.html).
 You'll receive an `access token`.